 Our Working Cats program is designed to place cats into safe environments where they are valued for their hunting skills.
 The cats in this program are considered ‘unadoptable’ by local animal control agencies and have been placed in this program as an alternative to euthanasia.
 The cats may not be suitable for adoption because they are unsocialized and/or did not acclimate to living in close quarters with humans.
 A working cat is a type of domestic cat that “works” for its upkeep by hunting vermin, such as rodents.
 They are commonly employed where pest control is needed: in barns, farms, factories, warehouses, stores, churchyards, and private property.
 One benefit of using a working cat is that they alleviate the need for harmful pesticides in pest control.

-Planned PEThood is seeking adopters who have safe outdoor housing that can provide unsocialized cats with a chance at life.
+Planned PEThood is seeking adopters who have safe indoor/outdoor housing that can provide unsocialized cats with a chance at life.
 These cats have been spayed or neutered, vaccinated, and ear tipped.
 There is no adoption fee for our working cats, but we happily accept donations to continue the program’s efforts.
 If you are interested submit an ’employee request form’ below or call/e-mail with questions.

 Through our partnership with Gwinnett County Animal Welfare & Enforcement and other animal control agencies, we have been able to save over 750 unsocialized cats by sending them to working cat environments.